 Glues a bunch of shell tools together.
 Occasionally abused to create large-scale programs.

-An object oriented and API-focused shell language from Microsoft.
+An object oriented (returns objects instead of the Unix text-streams approach) and API-focused shell language from Microsoft.
 Mainly praised/derided for not being Bash.

 Some next-level systems design language I don’t understand how to use properly.
 Tried working through Hillel’s book about it, but got lost.
 I would someday like to learn how it’s related to Alloy.